The Bankrate promise

 3. They are quick to obtain, often with no start-up fees.

-In addition, if you search for home improvement loans that have no fees, you can minimize your borrowing costs.
+In addition, if you search for home improvement loans with no fees, you can minimize your borrowing costs.
 Common fees include application fees, origination fees, returned payment fees and prepayment fees, which are penalties for paying loans off before the end of their term.

-If you get a home equity loan instead, you may have to pay closing costs.
+If you get a home equity loan instead, you may have to pay closing costs that could cost you several thousands of dollars — typically between 2 percent and 5 percent of the loan amount

 4. You may pay higher interest rates without collateral

 If you choose an unsecured loan for home improvement, you might pay a higher interest rate since these loans are riskier for the lender.
-As of March 2022, rates for home improvement loans range from 3 percent to 36 percent.
-By contrast, the average home equity loan rate ranges from 3.25 percent to 7.94 percent and the average HELOC rate ranges from 1.99 percent to 7.24 percent.
+As of October 2022, rates for home improvement loans range from 3 percent to 36 percent.
+By contrast, the average home equity loan rate ranges from 6.52 percent to 8.28 percent, and the average HELOC rate ranges from 5.59 percent to 9.89 percent.

 The rate you receive on your home improvement loan depends on a few factors, mainly your credit score.
 Generally, the best rates are reserved for borrowers with the highest scores.